charliecalvert/CloudNotes/Assignments/MidtermFinal/prog109-midterm-2018.md

     <a href="/theme/index.html">Theme</a>

-## Repository Check

-We have spent time working with both Cloud9 and AWS Educate.
-I want to be sure you are able to use these resources.

-1. Pull your GitHub Pages repository on Cloud9 (c9.io)
-2. Open up the **theme/index.html** file in the editor.
-3. On the left, display the **workspace** sidebar and select **theme/index.html**

-![c9 Display][c9-d]

-In this image we see the **workspace** on the left and **index.html** from the theme directory in the editor.
-In the bash shell (command line) view at the bottom we have navigated to the theme directory.

-Take a similar screenshot for your AWS Educate version of Cloud 9.

-On your GitHub pages site, place both images in your images directory.
-Create a file called **cloud9-images.html** in the root of your repository.
-Display both images in it, much as I display one of the images in this document.
-Link to the page from the home page for your site, using **Cloud9 Images** as the content of your anchor tag.

-Hopefully these instructions are clear.
-It might help you understand the instructions if you remember that the point of this section of the midterm is to show me that you are on both Cloud9 and AWS Educate and that you are able to clone and pull from your GitHub repository to those environments.
-I also want to check that you understand Cloud9 well enough to open up a specific file in the editor, and to display a particular portion of your workspace in the navigation pane on the left.

-**NOTE**: _If you are unable to get onto Cloud9 or AWS Educate for some reason, please tell me so when you submit the midterm.
-If you could not succeed, it will not completely ruin your midterm grade.
-It is, however, a part of this course to help you understand how to set up cloud services.
-We have dedicated significant class time to this subject, and given you plenty of time to set things up with AWS Educate and Cloud9.
-It is almost impossible for anyone to function in the modern web development world without using cloud services.
-Proving that you can sign up for them, and get them to work, is a significant part of this course and likely a significant part of your ability to function in the job market._

 **NOTE**: _One of the facts of life with cloud services is that they sometimes go down, and sometimes don't work exactly as advertised.
-Yet ultimately, all of the tools we are using (Windows, the Mac, Linux, Git, GitHub, GitHub Pages, C9, Visual Studio Code and AWS) will work.
+Yet ultimately, all of the tools we are using (Windows, the Mac, Linux, Git, GitHub, GitHub Pages, and Visual Studio Code) will work.
 It's not enough just to tell me that some service or tool is broken.
 You have to learn to trouble shoot or workaround a problem.
-At one point during the quarter, GitHub Pages went down for about 24 hours.
+At one point during a previous quarter, GitHub Pages went down for about 24 hours.
 This was an extreme case, as outages on major sites are rare and usually last much less time.
 Nevertheless, the problem occurred, and the only solution was to wait for Microsoft to fix the problem.
 Given that this is a possibility, you should not wait until the last minute to create your midterm.
 Get things close to your final state well ahead of the deadline, and then an outage will not completely block you.
 Yes, I would make an allowance for a last minute outage of that type in terms of our schedule, but still the point is valid: build in some time into your schedule for unexpected outages or other developments.
 Consider, for instance, the case where you planned to do all your work on the day the midterm was due.
 Unfortunately, a key service was down that day and it prevented your from doing most of your work.
 I give you an extra day to work on the midterm as a result, but on that extra day you only have an hour free time.
 That will be trouble._

 ## Step Four: Display on GitHub Pages {#display-on-ghp}